coco33920/sqs/sqs.typ

 Lovelace, FSN-$657 kappa$_.
 It was capable of achieving speed up to 50 light years an hour at cruising speed, the transit will be a bit over 8 days.

-Vessels of the Federation uses a kind of FTL travel called "Space Distorsion Transportation" she was not an engineering but she roughly remembered it warped space in front of the vessel and generates a pathway out of micro-worm hole to slip through space thousands the time of speed of light without being subject to relativistic effects.
+Vessels of the Federation uses a kind of FTL travel called "Space Distortion Transportation" she was not an engineering but she roughly remembered it warped space in front of the vessel and generates a pathway out of micro-worm hole to slip through space thousands the time of speed of light without being subject to relativistic effects.

-Being alone in the shuttle meant all role but piloting was up to her, the computer will pilot, she was a good but fairly inatentive pilot, thansk to ADHD. she began the pre-launch sequence start and contacted Paris air control, who was the station for this side of earth.
+Being alone in the shuttle meant all role but piloting was up to her, the computer will pilot, she was a good but fairly inattentive pilot, thanks to ADHD. she began the pre-launch sequence start and contacted Paris air control, who was the station for this side of earth.
 She was in vacation in a family home a few dozens kilometers south of Bordeaux.